ashleve/rootutils/README.md

 A simple python package to solve all of your problems with pythonpath, working directory, file paths, module imports and environment variables.

-## What is pyrootutils?
+## Why pyrootutils?

-This package standardizes the setup of python project.

 **Problem:** I would like to be able to:

 - run my python scripts from anywhere
 - always import python modules relatively to the project root directory
-- always access files relatively to the project root directory so I don't have specify a series of `../` to get to the data
+- always access files relatively to the project root so I don't have to specify a series of `../` to get to the data
 - always have access to environment variables from `.env` file without having to load them manually
 - have all of the above benefits in notebooks even if they're nested in subdirectories

-**Solution:** The `pyrootutils` package provides a method to find project root based on the location of specified file name, e.g. `.project-root` or `.git`.
+**Solution:** The `pyrootutils` package provides a flexible way to setup the python project with a simple one-liner.
+It finds the project root based on the location of specified file name, e.g. `.project-root` or `.git`.

-It gives you a flexible way to setup a python project with a simple one-liner.

 The package is really tiny and throurougly tested with continuous integration, so you can use it safely without worrying it gets deprecated.